➥ Can you stack beds in Minecraft?

 It will also change your options for storage or even use them to perform for you.
 I’ve developed a wonderful solution to house them and store them after this massive change to the Java and Bedrock versions of the game.
 The thing you’ll do is create Villager Bunk Beds, which you could also make use of.
 It’s a very natural storage solution for living in the present.

 How to construct these bunk beds is to make a bed as well as some stairs and, of course, some villagers.
-Create a housing area and then secure it in the event that you want it.
-It’s really dependent on the amount of freedom you wish to grant your employees.
+Create a housing area and then secure it if you want it.
+It’s dependent on the amount of freedom you wish to grant your employees.
 Then, you’ll place something like planks (any block, actually) on the floor.
 The bed will be placed over it and then the planks will be taken off.
 This leaves a space untouched.
 Then you could build a bed beneath it.

 It is necessary to build an access ramp to the upper level, too.
 Put them on one side, or even against walls.
 Check it out to be sure that you can reach the space.
 It is possible to leave some space between the beds in terms of spacing, but that’s entirely up to you.
 The villagers then go to bed and use their beds throughout the night.

 This is the whole story.
 You can make it as extravagant as you like it to be.
 I hope this article was helpful to you.
 You can read more about the details of the lamp post further down or browse our hub for additional coverage.

 ➥ FAQs – Stack Beds in Minecraft

 Place the bed over it and then take off the planks.
 This leaves an open space.
 Then you can build an additional bed beneath it.
 It is necessary to build an access ramp to the top floor as well.
 Put them on one side, or even against the wall.
 Try it out and make sure that you can reach the space too.